srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

    > - If you receive a success message, you can proceed to the next task.
 If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+    **Note**: You can try validating the task after 5-10 minutes, if validations are failing.

 ### Task 3: Execute commands in the Cloud Shell

 In this task, we will practice executing PowerShell commands from the Cloud Shell.